Regulation of cryptocurrency: Legislation and political campaigns

-Elizabeth Warren, a leading advocate of tighter crypto oversight, whose “anti-crypto army" stance has drawn criticism from libertarian and crtpto-industry groups.
+Elizabeth Warren, a leading advocate of tighter crypto oversight, whose “anti-crypto army" stance has drawn criticism from libertarian and crypto-industry groups.

 Senator Elizabeth Warren has been a persistent advocate for increasing regulations on cryptocurrencies, going so far as to create what she called an "anti-crypto army."
 Warren supported legislation to expand anti-money laundering compliance and increase federal surveillance on crypto.
 Some have described Warren's actions as attacks on user privacy, individual custody of money, and the ability to securely hold inflation hedges and that these attacks are a political miscalculation.

 John Deaton, one of Warren's competitors in her 2024 Senate race, cited Warren’s support for regulation of cryptocurrencies as a primary motivation to run against her.

 Deaton stated "She's always been going to lose the war [on crypto] because I think I'm gonna beat her."
 Some US Democrats are supportive of cryptocurrency and have been critical of proposals to regulate it.
 Corey Booker has discussed how he believes crypto is a “democratizing" force and helps people who have been shut out from traditional banking receive increased financial access.

 In 2023, while running for president, Ron DeSantis claimed that the Biden Administration had declared a "war on bitcoin and cryptocurrency" that he claimed he would end if elected president.